Halal vs. Haram

 Picture Credit: The Muslim Press

-The reason that we Muslims only eat Halal meat is for two reasons: to make sure that we are putting into our bodies is healthy and clean, and to make sure that it has been killed in the most humane way possible.
+The reason that we Muslims only eat Halal meat is for two reasons: to make sure that we are putting into our bodies is healthy and clean, and to make sure that it has been slaughtered in the most humane way possible.

 As we saw above, the Zabihah method of slaughter ensures that both of these criteria are met.
 It makes for a quick and efficient slaughter, and also focuses on bringing the animal up in a way that it is not mistreated.
 Animals that are bred for Islamic slaughter must be fed healthy fruits and vegetables (and nothing that is considered Haram for the regular Muslim), and clean.
 It must not be tortured or harmed in any way and be given enough space to roam, graze and get plenty of fresh air.